MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting Determines whether users can rename LAN or all user remote access connections.

 If you enable this setting, the Rename option is enabled for all users.
 Users can rename connections by clicking the icon representing a connection or by using the File menu.